 This years theme for National Apprenticeship Week is apprenticeships work.
-Find out how a Business Admin apprenticeship worked for Sales and Marketing Coordinator, Zoe Roberts from Hadland Care Group.
+Find out how a Business Admin apprenticeship worked for Sales and Marketing Manager, Zoe Roberts from Hadland Care Group.

 I joined the company as a Business Administration apprentice in 2013, working towards my Level 2 qualification at Hadland Care Group.